Madison, New Jersey

 Madison is a borough in Morris County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the borough's population was 16,937, an increase of 1,092 (+6.9%) from the 2010 census count of 15,845, which in turn reflected a drop in population of 685 (−4.1%) from the 16,530 counted in the 2000 census.

-Located along the Morris & Essex Lines, it is noted for Madison's historic railroad station becoming one of America's first commuter railroads, attracting well-to-do families from nearby Manhattan.
-It remains a popular commuter town for residents who work in New York City.
-The community maintains a population of nearly 18,000 residents.
-It is known as "The Rose City" and was named in honor of President James Madison.
+Madison is noted for its historic railroad station, which is located on the Morris & Essex Lines, one of the nation's first commuter railroads.
+Many wealthy residents of Manhattan relocated to Madison and its surrounding communities since the rail line offered direct transport to New York City.
+Madison is known as "the Rose City" and was named in honor of President James Madison.

-Madison was ranked 33rd in Money Magazine's 2011 ranking of the "Best Places to Live", the 3rd highest-ranked place in New Jersey and second highest in Morris County behind Montville.
-New Jersey Monthly magazine ranked Madison first in the state in its 2019 rankings of the "Best Places to Live" in New Jersey.
+Madison was ranked 33rd in Money magazine's ranking of the "Best Places to Live" in 2011, the third-highest-ranked location in New Jersey and second-highest in Morris County behind Montville.
+New Jersey Monthly ranked Madison first in its 2019 rankings of the "Best Places to Live" in New Jersey.

-Often regarded as a college town, along the Florham Park–Madison–Convent Station (Morris Township) border are three universities including Drew University, the Florham Campus of Fairleigh Dickinson University and the College of Saint Elizabeth located in Convent Station.
-Madison is home to the Shakespeare Theatre of New Jersey, one of the largest professional Shakespeare companies in North America.
+Madison is a college town, the home of both Drew University and Fairleigh Dickinson University; Saint Elizabeth University is located in neighboring Convent Station, New Jersey.
+Madison is also home to the Shakespeare Theatre of New Jersey, one of the largest professional Shakespeare companies in North America.

 History

+Pre-settlement

-Native Americans occupied the areas that would become New Jersey, and Madison, following the retreat of the Wisconsin Glacier for many thousands of years.
-Settlements of the Lenape were agriculturally based following matrilineal lines.
+Native Americans occupied present-day Madison and most of New Jersey for several thousand years, following the retreat of the Wisconsin Glacier.
+Lenape settlements in present-day Madison were agriculturally based following matrilineal lines.
 The protected lands nearby, Jockey Hollow, are what is remaining of the settlement.
 Occupation changed with the seasons, the variable nature of the climate, and to preserve the fertility of the rich soil.
 Their fishing and hunting territories were wide-ranging and similarly divided among the three clans of the matrilineal culture in this Eastern Woodland environment.
 Trade with these native peoples for food and furs was conducted by the Dutch during the period of colonization of New Netherland.
 Although the European principle of land ownership was not recognized by the Lenape, Dutch West India Company policy required their colonists to purchase land that they settled, but typically, trading relationships were established in this area, rather than Dutch settlements.